-Lab reports are written to describe and analyse a laboratory experiment that explores a scientific concept.
+A Lab report is a scientific work written to describe and analyse a laboratory experiment that explores a scientific concept.
 In a lab report you explain what you did in your experiment, what you learned, and what the results meant.